JROChub/power_house/docs/book_of_power.md

 75. Re-run `hash_pipeline` after any change to transcript formatting; whitespace is deadly.
 76. When the ledger evolves, update the book first, THEN announce the change.
 77. Keep the aggregated digest visible on the boot node status page; stake your bragging rights on it.
-78. If you hear “why not shorter digests,” answer with threat of expulsion.
+78. If you hear "why not shorter digests," answer with threat of expulsion.
 79. Always store transcripts and digests together; context is armor.
 80. Replicate this manual in triplicate: on paper, in git, and in cold storage.
 81. Tattoo the domain tags on your forearm if that helps.
 82. Run `cargo test --features net` after every patch; the tests confirm our identity counting and digest logic.
 83. If a colleague tries to skip the tests, this book authorizes you to snatch their keyboard.
 84. The aggregated digest converts to field element 21; include that value in any whiteboard explanation.
-85. Draw the folding pipeline as: transcripts → BLAKE2b digest → anchor fold → quorum.
+85. Draw the folding pipeline as: transcripts -> BLAKE2b digest -> anchor fold -> quorum.
-86. Each step must be reproducible from logs plus this manual—no hidden state.
+86. Each step must be reproducible from logs plus this manual--no hidden state.
 87. Record the BLAKE2b command used by external auditors if they verify independently.
 88. When this book says memorize, you memorize; complacency breeds forks.
-89. The anchor echo engine is still the handshake ritual—now with heavier hex.
+89. The anchor echo engine is still the handshake ritual--now with heavier hex.
 90. Sign the compliance sheet confirming you verified all four digests (three transcripts plus the fold) before leaving the room.
 91. File the signed sheet next to the ledger backups.
 92. Only after these steps may you advance to Chapter II.